 What is the most effective brain game for memory improvement?

-The most effective brain games for memory improvement are those that consistently challenge your working memory and recall abilities.
-Sudoku, crossword puzzles, and matching games are excellent choices.
-Digital brain training apps like Lumosity and BrainHQ also offer targeted memory exercises.
-The key is regular engagement and varying the types of memory challenges you undertake.
+From my experience, the most effective brain games for memory improvement are the ones that consistently make you really work your memory and recall abilities.
+Sudoku, crossword puzzles (my favorite!), and matching games are excellent choices.

 Can brain games prevent Alzheimer’s or dementia?